Election year to feature bitter fights, deepening divides

 While he is optimistic, evangelical leader and Trump confidant Jerry Falwell Jr., the president of Liberty University, said it’s too early to predict a Trump electoral landslide.
 But he’s calling on all Republicans to embrace the Trump playbook.

 “He’s teaching Republicans a lesson that I hope they learn — that nobody’s going to support them if they continue to be so diplomatic and so, what’s the word I’m looking for?
 I mean they act like royalty, like it’s beneath them to get down in the mud and fight,” Falwell said in an interview.
-“The people have been looking for somebody who will get down in the mud and fight, and wade in up to their waste.
+“The people have been looking for somebody who will get down in the mud and fight and wade in up to their waist.
 Trump’s the first one who’s the done that.”

 Indeed, Trump has eagerly attacked anyone and everyone who has criticized his personal style or governing decisions, even members of his own administration at times.
 He has already used ethnic slurs to go after Warren, raised questions about Sanders’ age, falsely called his rivals socialists, and openly encouraged foreign governments — namely Ukraine and China — to dig up dirt on Biden.